robertwayne/bufferfish/README.md

 }

 // We annotate our packet with the #[Encode] macro to enable automatic
-// encoding and decoding to or from a Bufferfish.
+// encoding and decoding to or from a `Bufferfish`.
 //
 // Additionally, we use the #[bufferfish] attribute to specify the packet ID.
 #[derive(Encode)]